ZijieJin/scFusion/README.md

 - python module: pysam

 ## Recommend

 - 64 GB memory or more for each task

-- 200 CPU cores or more
+- 8 CPU cores or more for each task

-## Minimum
+## Minimum (normal version)

 - 64 GB Memory

-- 8 CPU cores
+- 4 CPU cores

 ## Optional